Product, UX, and Model Character

 Product Cycles, UX, and RLHF

-As powerful AI models become closer to products than singular artifacts of an experiment machine learning process, RLHF has become an interface point for the relationship between models and product.
+As powerful AI models become closer to products than singular artifacts of an experimental machine learning process, RLHF has become an interface point for the relationship between models and product.
 Much more goes into making a model easy to use than just having the final model weights be correct – fast inference, suitable tools to use (e.g. search or code execution), a reliable and easy to understand user interface (UX), and more.
-RLHF research has become the interface where a lot of this is tested because of the framing where RLHF is a way to understand the user’s preferences to products in real time and because it is the final training stage before release.
+RLHF research has become the interface where a lot of this is tested because of the framing of RLHF as a way to understand the user’s preferences to products in real time and because it is the final training stage before release.
 The quickest way to add a new feature to a model is to try and incorporate it at post-training where training is faster and cheaper.
 This cycle has been seen with image understanding, tool use, better behavior, and more.
-What starts as a product question quickly becomes and RLHF modeling question, and if it is successful there it backpropagates to other earlier training stages.
+What starts as a product question quickly becomes an RLHF modeling question, and if it is successful there it backpropagates to other earlier training stages.